-Before an interview can be done, we must have a completed application.
+Before an interview can be done, we must have a completed application and MVR (motor vehicle record) from DMV on file.
 Although a resume is always appreciated, our application must be completed in full and in your own handwriting.

-Towing operators perform towing and road assistance calls for a variety of customers:
+Towing operators perform towing and road assistance calls for various customers:

 Tow calls might include passenger cars, pickup trucks, SUV’s, motorcycles, or various trailers.
 A call might require towing a combination of the disabled vehicle and it’s pull trailer ie: camper, boat or utility trailer.
 Sometimes you will be asked to tow various pieces of equipment such as a forklift.

 Contrary to what you might think, most of the calls we respond to are not accidents.
 Yes, we do those types of calls but the majority of the requests for assistance are for vehicle transport from a home or business parking lot to a repair facility.